Mount Siguniang: Ascents and Recreation

-Mount Siguniang encompasses four peaks (with 峰 meaning 'peak'): Daguniang Feng 大姑娘峰 (Big Peak or 1st peak), Erguniang Feng 二姑娘峰 (2nd peak), Sanguniang Feng 三姑娘峰 (3rd peak), and Yaomei Feng.

-The highest peak is Yāomèi Fēng (幺妹峰 (peak of the youngest sister)), also known as the "Queen of Sichuan's peaks" (蜀山皇后), standing at 6250 m.
-It is also the second highest mountain in Sichuan Province and the easternmost 6000 m or higher peak on Earth.
+The highest peak, also known as the "Queen of Sichuan's peaks" (蜀山皇后), stands at 6250 m.
+It is the easternmost 6000 m or higher peak on Earth.
 The first ascent was in 1981 by a Japanese team via the east ridge.
 Very few people attempt to climb this and very few of those succeed.
 The first ascent of the southwest ridge was made in 2008 by Chad Kellogg and Dylan Johnson.